Train of Thought (A-ha song)

-"Train of Thought" is a song by Norwegian band A-ha, released in March 1986 as the fourth single from their debut studio album, Hunting High and Low (1985).
-The lyrics for this song were based on the existentialist authors and poets Gunvor Hofmo, Knut Hamsun and Fyodor Dostoevsky – Pål's favourites at the time.
+"Train of Thought" is a song by the Norwegian synth-pop band a-ha, released on 24 March 1986 by Warner Bros.
+Records as the fourth single from their debut studio album, Hunting High and Low (1985).
+The lyrics for this song were based on the existentialist authors and poets Gunvor Hofmo, Knut Hamsun and Fyodor Dostoevsky – Pål Waaktaar's favourites at the time.

-It was A-ha's third consecutive top-10 single in the UK, reaching number eight.
+It was a-ha's third consecutive top-10 single in the UK, reaching number eight.
 It was not a pop hit in the United States, but a 12-inch single featuring a remix of the song appeared on the Hot Dance Club Play charts.
 The single sold 500,000 copies worldwide.
 Another remix by Steve Thompson was released in 1986.

 Music video

 The music video was directed by Candice Reckinger and Michael Patterson.
 The video concept was designed by the same producers who brought "Take On Me" into the video mainstream.
 The black-and-white footage and animation in the "Train of Thought" video actually predated the "Take On Me" single, and was the inspiration for the animation in the "Take On Me" video.
-It originated as Patterson's student film at CalArts called Commuter, which went on to influence a generation of MTV videos.
+It originated as Patterson's student film at the California Institute of the Arts called Commuter, which went on to influence a generation of MTV videos.

 Most of the video was the old animated footage, interspersed with live parts with a-ha filmed during a break in the band's tour.